 The Quebec economy is like no other in the country and its uniqueness is due, at least in part, to the nature of the relationship between the business sector and the government and the relatively strong presence of employee unions.
 These and other key themes including electrification of transport, the sharing economy and social enterprise will all be considered.

 We’ll wrap up the Bishop’s Forum with presentations by each of the small groups established on Day 1 to a mock Parliamentary Commission made up of several Quebec luminaries.
 Groups will be asked to put their learning and insight from the first four days of the Bishop’s Forum on display and answer the Parliamentary Commissioners’ questions about their proposals.
-The group making the most impressive presentation will be recognized with a special prize.

 Copyright © 2017 Bishop's University